Free-Grained Hierarchical Visual Recognition: Experiments

-\textbf{Analysis 1: Text-Attr Excels with Sparse Labels, \methodSSL with Moderate Label Availability.} We analyze class-wise performance under imbalanced fine-grained label availability on \dataINReal.
+\textbf{How do methods behave with varying label availability?} Text-attr excels with sparse labels, \methodSSL with moderate label availability.
+We analyze class-wise performance under imbalanced fine-grained label availability on \dataINReal.
 To isolate effects, we compare \methodTextViT and \methodSSL with identical ViT-small backbones, excluding H-CAST modules.
-Fig.~\ref{fig:clswise_acc_comparison} shows per-class accuracy, sorted by the number of fine-grained training labels. \methodTextViT outperforms in label-scarce classes by leveraging textual descriptions as extra supervision, while \methodSSL performs better with moderate label availability by propagating consistency across missing levels.
-We provide additional t-SNE~\citep{tsne2008} visualization analysis in Appendix~\ref{sec:supple_tsne}.
+Fig.~\ref{fig:clswise_acc_comparison} plots per-class accuracy, where the x-axis shows Text-Attr performance and the y-axis shows \methodSSL performance; the diagonal indicates equal performance. \methodTextViT tends to outperform in label-scarce classes, appearing below the diagonal, by leveraging textual descriptions as additional supervision, while \methodSSL performs better for classes with more training samples, appearing above the diagonal by propagating consistency across missing levels.
+We provide additional class-wise breakdowns across different data scales in Sec.~\ref{sec:taxon_vs_textattr}, along with t-SNE~\citep{tsne2008} analysis in Sec.~\ref{sec:supple_tsne}.

-\textbf{Analysis 2: What Advantage Does External Semantic Guidance Provide?} To assess the effect of text-derived guidance, we compare saliency maps~\citep{chefer2021transformer} from \methodSSL and \methodTextViT (Fig.~\ref{fig:saliency}).
-In Row 1, with multiple objects, \methodSSL focuses on a human shoulder and misclassifies the image, violating the semantic hierarchy, while Text-Attr consistently attends to the instrument and predicts correctly.
-In Row 2, when both fail at the fine-grained level, \methodSSL outputs an unrelated class, whereas Text-Attr chooses a visually similar dog by focusing on curly fur and body shape.
-These results show that external semantic cues guide attention to meaningful features across label granularities, improving \textit{hierarchical consistency}, while \methodSSL may drift to visually salient but semantically irrelevant regions under sparse or ambiguous supervision.
+\textbf{How does external semantic guidance help?} External semantic guidance helps the model attend to semantically relevant features and improves hierarchical consistency.
+To assess this effect, we compare saliency maps~\citep{chefer2021transformer} from \methodSSL and \methodTextViT (Fig.~\ref{fig:saliency}).
+In Row 1, with multiple objects, \methodSSL focuses on a human shoulder and misclassifies the image, violating the hierarchy, while Text-Attr attends to the instrument and predicts correctly.
+In Row 2, when both fail at the fine-grained level, \methodSSL predicts an unrelated class, whereas Text-Attr selects a visually similar dog by focusing on curly fur and body shape.
+These results show that text-derived semantic cues guide attention toward meaningful features across label granularities, while \methodSSL may drift to visually salient but semantically irrelevant regions under sparse or ambiguous supervision.